Force generation principles in dividing cells

 During his time at the Draviam lab (2011-2015) Roshan studied the molecular mechanisms involved in ensuring proper kinetochore-microtubule attachments.
 Roshan's work showed how chromosomes bound to the walls of microtubules convert their lateral interaction with walls into an end-on interaction with microtubule ends (Shrestha and Draviam, Current Biology, 2013).
 Roshan worked on the anti-microtubule drug discovery project as well.
 Roshan received an MRes in Medical Biosciences from Northumbria University, UK.
 As a part of his MRes thesis he completed a research project based on DNA repair proteins and Topoisomerase II.
 During this work, Roshan investigated the in vivo protein-protein interaction of human DNA Topoisomerase II with DNA repair proteins, Meiotic Recombinant 11 and Tyrosyl DNA Phosphodiesterase.

-Current position: Principal Data Scientist - Imaging at AstraZeneca (UK)
+Current position: Principal Data Scientist at Imaging at AstraZeneca (UK)

 Adam was a postdoctoral research associate investigating the effect of external factors on mitotic spindle orientation.
 This work was a collaboration with Professor Athene Donald in the sector of Biological and Soft Systems (BSS) at the Department of Physics, University of Cambridge.
 The project combined high-throughput microscopy with the development of automated image processing tools to measure and model 3D spindle orientation in non-polarised cells.
 Adam generated the first version of Spindle3D.
 Adam then worked with Professor Jonathan Chubb's group at UCL.